krashanoff/pair/README.md

 # pair

-Simple pair-coding and editing.
+Collaborative coding doesn't need to be so complicated.

 A quick experiment before making bigger changes to uclaacm/TeachLAFrontend.